AWS VPN

 • A network link to the VPC, transfer data to AWS or use S3 for hybrid cloud storage with existing on-premises applications.

-• helps both to lift and shift large datasets once, as well as help you integrate existing process flows like backup and recovery or continuous data streams directly with cloud storage.
+• Helps both to lift and shift large datasets once, as well as help integrate existing process flows like backup and recovery or continuous data streams directly with cloud storage.

-• use shippable, ruggedized devices are ideal for moving large archives, data lakes, or in situations where bandwidth and data volumes cannot pass over your networks within your desired time frame.
+• Use shippable, ruggedized devices or visit AWS Data Transfer Terminals for moving large archives, data lakes, or in situations where bandwidth and data volumes cannot pass over your networks within your desired time frame.

 VPN